Artea-Station/Artea-Station-Server/code/modules/synths/README.md

 - N/A

 ### Credits:
-Nerevar - Initial code, I think.
-Correct this file if wrong.
+Azarak - Initial code.
+Gandalf2k15 - Updating some code on SR.
+Nerevar - Updating some code on SR.
-RimiNosha - Updating the code and adding various QoL features.
+RimiNosha - Updating the code and adding various QoL features, both here and SR.